NikHoh/VIAS/README.md

          - `conda activate vias_env`
       - Run the map extraction tool (MET)
          - `python met_example.py`
    - In case you followed installation B (Docker container):
       - Mount data folder and run Docker container
          - `docker run -it  -v <path_to_workspace>/VIAS_data:/VIAS_data vias:latest python3 met_example.py`
 4. The tool should produce the different mentioned outputs in the respective folders along with images in the folder `workspace/VIAS_data/input/grid_map_plots` visualizing
    - semantic data of the operation space
    - road traffic streets underneath the operation space
    - heights of buildings underneath the operation space
    - the positions of radio signals

+To run the MET with your own scenario data:

+Either
+   - adapt the data in the `met_example.py` file accordingly and run it or
+   - directly run `met.py` and providing as arguments the paths to
+     - the osm file,
+     - the base data folder,
+     - the config file
+     - the data save folder, and
+     - and optionally to the ocid files
+   - ensuring that the base data folder contains a `scenario_info.json` file.

 #### Map Creation Tool (`mct.py`):